Arkkow/Some-SQL-queries/README.md

-# Some-SQL-queries
+# Some SQL queries
-Some queries made for studies.
+SQL queries with the tasks from studies.